-&lt;sup>2This column represents the present value cost for long term care and water treatment beginning on the fifth year after termination of mining and milling.
-Costs include the net present value for water treatment during years 5 through 100 and the net present value for water treatment from years 101 to 200 including water treatment plant replacement and maintenance.
-The total includes both direct and indirect costs that are detailed in the reclamation and closure plan.
-This amount represents the net present value assuming a real rate of return of 3.97%.
+1. This column represents the net present value cost for long term care and water treatment when all the expenses are rolled into a single payment during the fifth year after termination of mining and milling.
+A real rate of return, 3.97%, was applied to costs for water treatment during years 5 through 200 including water treatment plant replacement and maintenance.
+The total includes both direct and indirect costs that are detailed in the Reclamation and Closure Plan.

-&lt;sup>3This amount represents the net present value assuming a real rate of return of 3.97%
+2. This amount represents the net present value assuming a real rate of return of <math>3.97%.